SumoLogic/sumologic-documentation/docs/search/Live-Tail/Live-Tail-CLI.md

 Tail](About-Live-Tail.md "About Live Tail") feature in the Sumo Logic Web Application, but for these exceptions:

--   You can tail logs ingested from Sources configured on Installed Collectors and from HTTP and Cloud Syslog Sources on Hosted Collectors.
+* You can tail logs ingested from Sources configured on Installed Collectors and from HTTP and Cloud Syslog Sources on Hosted Collectors.

-    Data ingested from Amazon S3 can’t be tailed because of restrictions from Amazon
+    Data ingested from Amazon S3 cannot be tailed because of restrictions from Amazon

--   The Live Tail CLI session will expire after 30 minutes of inactivity.
+* The Live Tail CLI session will expire after 30 minutes of inactivity.
 This is to provide the best performance possible.
 If a Live Tail session has expired, you can restart it at any time.

--   \_view and \_index are not supported in Live Tail queries.
+* \_view and \_index are not supported in Live Tail queries.

 For complete details, see [Live Tail](Live-Tail-CLI/...md "Live Tail").